 **Applicants whose first language is not English must submit TOEFL scores.
 Scores must be reported directly to Stanford from ETS.
 Please see the Graduate Admissions Office website for additional information about required exams.

 University information about Graduate Admissions and online applications.

 Due to the high volume of applications, we cannot respond to individual inquiries about the status of documents submitted or the status of the application.
-Please view your checklist weekly for any missing materials.
-The office will be closed December 23-January 3.
+All application materials are due by the application deadline.
+Any materials submitted after the deadline will be processed accordingly.
+The Geophysics office will be closed December 23-January 3.